BlackCloudConcepts/titan/README.md

 - Popup Control
 -- popup with support for draggable, resizable (with limits), background blackout, header and content options

+- Input Textbox Control
+-- textbox with support for placeholders text and validation

 *** see index.html for usage examples of each control

 Demo: